icgc-dcc/dcc-cm/ansible/README.md

 #### 4. Provide the settings.

-Create a new file, `vars/main.yml` using `vars/main.yml.template` as template, providing necessary credentials.
+Create a new file, `vars/main.yml` using `vars/main.yml.template` as template, providing necessary settings.

 #### 5. Edit ssh config